MartinLuquetEcology/Parasitoid-sugar-feeding-and-parasitism-in-intercrops/README.md

 "Prediction and analysis of feeding patterns in the field.R" trains a classifier thanks to this subsampled dataset and predicts the feeding status of the field-caught insects.
 It also presents some analyses of the field insects' sugar profiles.

 "Field data analysis (surveys).R" analyses the data from field surveys (aphid and parasitoid dynamics in single and intercrops).

+"Functions for adjusted counting" contains some functions used to adjust the random forest results and predict the field parasitoid sugar feeding status (they will be sourced directly from "Prediction and analysis of feeding patterns in the field.R").